skyzeio/Skyze/Docs/Tools and Workflow/GitHub.md

 9. Fork the repo into your username on github
 10. `git remote rm origin`
 11. `git remote add origin` to the new forked username repository
+12. On the forked repo from the git website - set the default branch to 'develop'
+13. On the Skyzeio repo set default branch to 'develop'
 12. do a test commit